Corporate Governance Principles

 Responsibilities of the Board of Directors

-The primary responsibility of the Board of Directors of O'Reilly Automotive, Inc. ("O'Reilly") shall be the oversight and direction of the business and affairs of O'Reilly in the interest and for the benefit of O'Reilly's shareholders.
-The Boards detailed responsibilities include:
+The primary responsibility of the Board of Directors (the “Board”) of O’Reilly Automotive, Inc. (“O’Reilly” or the “Company”) shall be the oversight and direction of the business and affairs of O’Reilly in the interest and for the benefit of O’Reilly’s shareholders.
+The Board’s detailed responsibilities include:

 • Delegating authority to management in order to achieve the goals outlined in the Mission Statement.